Back

 Measuring the gaps

 If there are no means of control, the operational reality can be quite different from the objectives set in terms of raw materials expenditure.
-Poor stock management, losses, out-of-date best-before dates, leakage, theft, incorrect recipe proportions, breakage: there are many factors that can lead to discrepancies between the theoretical and the actual.
+Poor stock management, losses, out-of-date best-before dates, leakage, theft, incorrect recipe proportions, breakage: there are many factors that can lead to discrepancies between the theoretical and the actual food cost.
 That's why it's so important to improve stock management and have access to accurate data to identify what impacts food cost and causes food waste.

-Inpulse 's solution enables you to monitor food cost in real time, based on orders placed with suppliers and stock variations measured during inventories.
+Inpulse 's solution enables you to monitor food cost in real time, based on orders placed with suppliers and stock variations to measured during inventories.
 It also automatically calculates the total theoretical food cost for the restaurant, as well as theoretical expenditure per ingredient based on sales and recipe sheets.
 Differences between theoretical and actual consumption are thus highlighted in no time at the ingredient level.

 "Before, I used to wait several weeks to get the food cost data for the previous month.
 Now, I can follow the evolution of my food cost on a daily basis.
 We manage our margin much better with Inpulse."
 Sébastien Medouze, Director of Operations at Gruppomimo